mushishi78/romsey-chamber/_members/b-k-drummond-butchers.md

 country: UK
 postcode: SO51 8GW
 ---
+We are passionate about supplying quality meats to our customers.
 Working closely with our suppliers, we source only the best products, which are prepared in a time-honoured manner by our highly skilled butchers.

 Based in the beautiful market town of Romsey for over 30 years, we have established a reputation for excellence, and in 2012 were awarded a 5 star Safe to Eat award by Food Standard inspectors.